mbuilov/memstack/README.md

     _**Tip**_:
     to view other possible values of OS, CPU or TARGET variables, do not define them.

+    _**Tip**_:
+    define variable V=1 for verbose build, to view execued commands.

+    _**Tips**_:
+    - define NO_STATIC=1 to not build static library archive,
+    - define NO_SHARED=1 to not build shared library (dll).

     If make target is not specified, default target _all_ (compile the library) will be built.

     _**Tip**_: there are predefined targets:
-    * test      - to build library and tests
+    * _test_      - to build library and tests
-    * check     - to build library and tests, then run tests
+    * _check_     - to build library and tests, then run tests
-    * clean     - to delete built artifacts, except created directories
+    * _clean_     - to delete built artifacts, except created directories
-    * distclean - to delete all artifacts, including created directories
+    * _distclean_ - to delete all artifacts, including created directories

-4. Install library with interface headers
+4. Install library and interface headers

+    _Note_: make command should be the same as for building, except the target should be install/uninstall.

     4.1 On Linux:
     possibly as root, do